appuio/docs/baas.rst

 On APPUiO we provide a managed backup service based on `Restic <https://restic.readthedocs.io/>`__.

-It's easy as creating a ``backup`` object in the namespace where the data is which should be in backup.
+Just create a ``backup`` object in the namespace you'd like to backup.
+It's that easy.
 We take care of the rest: Regularly run the backup job and monitor if and how it is running.

 Getting started
 ---------------